spacelift-io/user-documentation/docs/integrations/source-control/github.md

     3. **VCS checks**: Individual checks (one per stack) or aggregated checks (summarized checks across all affected stacks).
     4. **Labels**: Organize integrations by assigning labels to them.
     5. **Description**: A markdown-formatted free-form text field to describe the integration.
+    6. **Use Git checkout**: Toggle that defines if integration should use git checkout to download source code, otherwise source code will be downloaded as archive through API.
+This is required for [sparse checkout](../../concepts/stack/stack-settings.md#git-sparse-checkout-paths) to work.
 5. Click **Set up**.
 Once the application is created, you will automatically be redirected to install it in GitHub.

 ### Set up manually